Calibration of the BATmode-System

 - Full-scale SPL: Specifies the maximum sound pressure level Lmax in dBSPL the microphone can record, if a calibration has been performed with the current reference signal level i>URef.

 - Trigger level (threshold) AdBFS and A%: Specifies the trigger level (threshold) in dBFS or %, which represents the desired trigger level (threshold) AdBSPL after calibration.
 These values are updated by clicking on the button "calibrate".

-Here, 3 dB must be subtracted to account for the reference signal level given as RMS (root mean square) value.
-The addition of 20 dB corrects the influence of the amplification x10 and has to be ignored for the case of a deactivated check box "x10".
+Here, 3 dB must be subtracted to account for the reference signal level given as RMS (root mean square) value*.
 After calibration, the trigger level (threshold) A% [%] corresponds with the value of the Trigger Event Level in the Configuration dialog the software RECORDER (see figure 3).

 *Before RECORDER version 4.3.02, due to the "x10" gain option, it was necessary to correct the Trigger Level (Threshold) AdBFS by +20 dB to achieve the desired Trigger Level (Threshold) AdBSPL: